 There has been a log going on lately.
 As I’m writing this, Ed Sheehan is the defendant in not one, but two lawsuits.
 Dua Lipa too, yep, a defendant in not one, but two lawsuits.
 And today, we’re looking at Sam Smith and Normani’s 2019 hit, “Dancing With A Stranger,” because a songwriter named Jordan Vincent, along with his co-writers, Christopher Miranda and Rosco Banlaoi, think “Dancing With A Stranger” sounds too much like their 2015 track, “Dancing With Strangers,” in which the lyric “Dancing With A Stranger” appears repeatedly.

-The list of defendants is looooong.
-Like many modern hit songs, “Dancing With A Stranger” is the collective effort of many co-writers.
+The list of defendants is lengthy.
+Like a lot of modern hit songs, “Dancing With A Stranger” is the collective effort of many co-writers.
 I’ve been known to find cause and effect in this, but here, I just see silliness.

-And how about this… Interestingly enough, Vincent’s attorney is Francis Malofiy, who represented the plaintiffs in the altogether unsatisfying Stairway To Heaven trial a few years ago.
+Interestingly enough, Vincent’s attorney is Francis Malofiy, who represented the plaintiffs in the altogether unsatisfying Stairway To Heaven trial a few years ago.
 And as readers of Musicologize know, Mr. Malofiy had my sympathy to some degree along the way.
-That’s not to say I think he should’ve won; I think he might’ve been afforded a better crack at it and we all might’ve come away with more.
+None of which is to say I think he should’ve won; I just think he might’ve been afforded a better crack at it and we all might’ve come away with more.
 Alas.

-One interesting claim is that if you take the plaintiff’s track and slow it down from its 122 beats per minute tempo to the 103 bpm of Sam Smith’s, the keys of the two songs are then the same.
+One interesting claim is that if you take the plaintiff’s track and slow it down from its 122 beats per minute tempo to the 103 bpm of Sam Smith’s, the keys of the two songs are the same.
 That would strike me as an interesting coincidence, but not enough to matter in this context.
 I can’t be bothered checking.
-Offhand, I’m skeptical of this claim, well, just because I am.
-And moreover, even if it’s true, it won’t make the notes the same.
+Offhand, I’m skeptical.
+But even if it’s true, it won’t make the notes the same.

-I also don’t care much about their claim that the music videos are similar, just because this is not my area.
+I also don’t care much about their claim that the music videos are similar, because this is not my area.
 But they care, so I’ll mention it.

 What about ACCESS?